 open/close all folders

-- The final moments of the 1971 TV movie They Might Be Giants (yes, from which the band took its name).
+- The final moments They Might Be Giants.
 George C. Scott (playing a man who thinks he's Sherlock Holmes) and Joanne Woodward (as his psychiatrist, Dr. Mildred Watson) are about to come face-to-face with what may or may not be a very real Professor Moriarty; the film ends with a Reaction Shot from them as they apparently see Moriarty for the first time.

 - The director of Once has said that although the film is meant to be focused on the two main characters, it's helpful for the audience to occasionally show the reactions of other people to their music.

 - In The Princess Diaries, Anne Hathaway and Julie Andrews improvised some of Mia's princess lessons.
 Cutaway reaction shots of the Queen's secretary Charlotte were so often used to break up the improvisations, that the credits give her full name as "Charlotte Kutaway".

 - In both versions of The Producers, the theater audience watching the premiere of "Springtime For Hitler" is a gold mine of these.

 - The Gondola Scene from Moonraker derives much of its humor from this.